tamhinsf/ucwa-sfbo-console/README.md

 #### Breaking Change 3/20/2017

-An instance of System.Net.Http.HttpClient no longer needs to be passed to the methods in UcwaSfbo.
-Instead, there is a new shared instance residing in Utils.cs as Helpers.SharedHttpClient that they all now reference.
+An instance of System.Net.Http.HttpClient no longer needs to be passed to the methods in UcwaSfbo (i.e. UcwaApplications.CreateUcwaApps).
+Instead, there is a new shared instance (Helpers.SharedHttpClient) residing in Utils.cs as that they all now reference.

 ## UCWA Autodiscovery Demistified